linusbobcat/create-elementary-os-installer/README.md

 ## Disclaimer

-This software is provided as is, without any warranty that it'll work.
+Create elementary OS Installer

+Copyright (C) 2015, 2016 Linus Bobcat, Sam Daitzman

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

 Although this app is recommended by the elementary website, this project is still unofficial and in no way part of elementary LLC.